-She has a Masters degree in Educational Technology from Teachers College, Columbia University and a certification from New York State as a Technology Specialist K-12.
+She has a Masters degree in Instructional Technology from Teachers College, Columbia University and a certification from New York State as a Technology Specialist K-12.
 She also has a Bachelor of Fine Arts from Alfred University with concentrations in digital media, photography, video, and graphic design.

-Watch Meira as an Education Technologist!
+Meira as an Instructional Technologist

 A little bit about being an Instructional Technology Coach…

-Educational Technologist or Ed Tech Coach or Instructional Technologist or whatever moniker you wish to call it, well what does this person do?
+InstructionalTechnologist or Ed Tech Coach or Educational Technologist or whatever moniker you wish to call it, well what does this person do?
 At every school, I have worked/visited/observed this job (the job of which is often called slightly different things), is always defined in a diversity of manners.
 But let me define a this as such: a person who works with teachers to facilitate the synthesis of technology into all areas of the educational process which includes technology’s role in the overall network of the educational process from teacher’s learning network, student and teacher’s digital workflow, student’s use of technology, technology within the lesson/curriculum, and successful usage of technology.

 The role of a coach focuses on the development of teachers, curriculum and projects within every class with the overall goal of integrating technology.